-After arranging your flowers in warm water, simply place them in a cool, dark place (such as a basement, closet or spare bedroom with closed curtains) for about 12 hours or overnight to let flowers get acclimated to their indoor environment.
+After arranging your flowers in warm water, simply place them in a cool, dark place (such as a basement, closet, or spare bedroom with closed curtains) for about 12 hours or overnight.
+This allows the flowers to acclimate to the indoor environment.
 The next day, they will be ready to enjoy anywhere in the house.

 6. Don’t be afraid to experiment

 When snipping fresh flowers, you may think of time-honored classics like daisies or roses first, but don’t be afraid to experiment with all the flowers and foliage your garden has to offer, our expert suggests.

 “That’s really part of the excitement is just getting in, trying different things, and finding out what works,” she tells us.
 “The worst that can happen is they wilt early, and you don’t need to use that again.”